WSU ROAR: FAQs

 What types of courses are WSU ROAR student take/complete?

-Audit courses: Any available WSU course that can be audited (non-credit) focused on their personal and career interests (e.g., horticulture, early childhood, education, multimedia).
+Audit courses: Any available WSU course that can be audited (non-credit), with instructor approval, focused on their personal and career interests (e.g., horticulture, early childhood, education, multimedia).

 WSU ROAR programming: WSU ROAR workshops and specific training opportunities will include those specifically for their needs (life skills, health/sexual education, career planning, financial literacy/management).